jarlah/jarlah/README.md

 - 👋 Hi, I’m @jarlah
 - 👀 I’m interested in developing software solutions for business needs.
 - 🌱 I’m currently learning how to work more effective
-- 💞️ I’m looking to collaborate on a side project of mine.
-Interested?
-Contact me.
-Typescript/Scala/Kubernetes/Gcloud
 - 📫 Reach me on twitter, linkedin, facebook or [fill in social platform].
 I'm on keybase https://keybase.io/jarlah